algorandfoundation/algokit-cli/docs/features/doctor.md

 # AlgoKit Doctor

-The AlgoKit Doctor feature allows you to check the Algokit installation along with its dependencies.
+The AlgoKit Doctor feature allows you to check the AlgoKit installation along with its dependencies.

 ## Functionality